Program and application information

 “Visit to an offshore wind farm in Denmark by boat!” by Michael Somers, CSU Energy Institute Ambassador and Graduate Research Assistant at the CSU Department of Mechanical Engineering

-The 2015 Paris Climate Agreement resulted in a global mandate to decarbonize the world’s energy infrastructures.
-While the science is clear—we must prevent the planet’s climate from warming more than 2 degrees Celsius to avoid the worst environmental effects—the pathways forward for energy transitions are complex and uncertain.
+The 2015 Paris Climate Agreement resulted in a global mandate to decarbonize the world’s energy infrastructures, however the pathways forward for energy transitions are complex and uncertain.

-By investigating a variety of sites in Europe, students not only gain an international perspective on energy transitions, they also learn about site-specific conditions—the individual economies, technologies, and cultures—that present opportunities and challenges for clean energy deployment.
-The goal is to enable students to become exceptionally informed and resourceful thinkers and researchers who can more skillfully navigate complex and interdisciplinary questions about energy transitions in the U.S. and abroad.
+By investigating a variety of sites in the U.S. and Europe, students not only gain an international perspective on energy transitions, they also learn about site-specific conditions—the individual histories, economies, technologies, and cultures— that are shaping energy transitions for the next century.
+In this program, students become exceptionally informed and resourceful thinkers and researchers who can more skillfully navigate complex and interdisciplinary questions about energy in the U.S. and abroad.